RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 The manual element of log review is tedious and necessarily slow because it requires a trained, knowledgeable person to perform the task; these tools can greatly increase the amount of log data that can be reviewed, in a much shorter amount of time.
 These tools do not, however, aid in any of the other options.

 ### Question # 65 - As in a traditional IT environment, proper key management is crucial in the cloud.
-Which of the following principles is not true regarding key management?
+Which of the following principles is [not true] regarding key management?
 A. It is good practice to introduce pseudorandom numbers when generating keys.
-B. Public keys should never be shared with anyone.
+B. **Public keys should never be shared with anyone**.
 C. Losing the keys is equivalent to losing the data.
 D. Symmetric keys should be passed out of band.
 Answer: B.